MCR2ZY/Computagene_BioInfo/README.md

-# Algoritm Genetic for Search for protein in mRNA sequence in file.txt.
+# Algoritm Genetic for Search  protein in mRNA sequence in file.txt.